openhatch/oh-contribution-stories/content/pages/submit.md

 Have you ever made a contribution to an open source project?
 Tell us about it here.
 Don't be shy - no contribution is too small.
 And contributions involving mistakes, confusion, and trying ten different things until something works?
 Are the best for others to learn from.

-If you're not sure what to write, check out this [example story]() or browse through the other contributions.
+If you're not sure what to write, check out the [featured stories](http://mergestories.com/first-FOSS-contribution-to-iron-blogger.html).

 Please try to give as much detail as you can.
 Questions marked with an asterisk are required.